-Don’t panic, guys.
-I’m not leaving — yet.
+I don’t post her much these days, but I’m not quite ready to shut this site down.
 This “final post” is a work in progress that I promised you here.
 What would you say in your final post?
-Here’s what I came up with:
+(Updated 04/24/14)

 This is where the cowboy rides away